German flights hit by security staff strike

 The BDSW said on Friday that talks for a pay deal for the 600 people who carry out passenger security checks at Hamburg Airport had broken down.
 In those talks, Verdi had called for a 23 percent pay increase with immediate effect, while employers have offered a two stage increase.

-Hamburg security personnel had already walked out last Friday, forcing a third of flights to be cancelled.
+Hamburg security personnel had already walked out last Friday, forcing a third of flights to be canceled.

 Verdi has previously said the strikes could go on indefinitely and could be extended to include other staff and security personnel in a show of solidarity.

-The strikes at Duesseldorf and Cologne/Bonn resulted in around 200 flights being cancelled on Thursday.
-(Reporting by Victoria Bryan and Peter Maushagen; Editing by Gareth Jones and Mark Heinrich)
+The strikes at Duesseldorf and Cologne/Bonn resulted in around 200 flights being canceled on Thursday.

+Reporting by Victoria Bryan and Peter Maushagen; Editing by Gareth Jones and Mark Heinrich